klauer/epics-sumo-mirror/doc/modulespecs.rst

 =============================   ======================================
 modulename                      modulename
-modulename:versionspec          modulename and version modulename:versionspec:archs    modulename, version and architectures modulename::archs               modulename and architectures
+modulename:versionspec          modulename and version
 =============================   ======================================

 A :term:`versionspec` defines the :term:`version` the module should have.

-*archs* may be itself a list of architecture specifications or :term:`archs`.

 Here are some examples: